Submission Deadline: Monday, June 6, 2022, 11:59pm

-It is strongly encouraged that you discuss your proposal, prior to submission, with an ASRC Investigator or Core Facility Director to ensure feasibility.
+It is strongly encouraged that you discuss your proposal, prior to submission, with the ASRC Investigator(s) and/or Core Facility Director(s) that you propose to work with to ensure feasibility.
 However, it is expected that the PI take full responsibility for writing the proposal.

 Please direct program inquiries to:

-Executive Director, Advanced Science Research Center
+Acting Executive Director, Advanced Science Research Center

-Associate Dean for the Sciences, The Graduate Center, CUNY
+Dean for the Sciences, CUNY Graduate Center